Category Archives: 1959 Films

 The last sequence is tough to watch as tragic results and a coldness encompass the film.

-Interesting to note is the prevalence of more than one suitor for Lora, and the implication is that she could have up to three if including her agent Allen and playwright David, while Annie has none.
+The prevalence of more than one suitor for Lora, and the implication is that she could have up to three including her agent Allen and playwright David, while Annie has none, is interesting.

-This point is slightly irksome and a missed opportunity as a male companion for Annie, or at least the potential for one, might have changed her life forever.
+This point is slightly bothersome and a missed opportunity as a male companion for Annie, or at least the potential for one, might have changed her life forever.

 The film is true to the novel but how wonderful to imagine Annie being treated to a nicer life while finding true love.